 Real Estate Funds.
-This type includes open-ended commingled funds, commingled closed-ended funds and a commingled closed-ended fund of funds.
+This type includes open-ended commingled funds, commingled closed-ended funds, and a commingled closed-ended fund of funds.
 The fair value of the investments in this type has been determined using the NAV per share (or equivalent) of the Fund's ownership interest in the partners' capital at the end of the period.
 These are based upon the fair value of the underlying investments.
 The open-ended commingled funds are generally eligible for redemption on a quarterly basis.
 The closed-ended funds are not eligible for redemption.
 Distributions received as underlying investments within the fund are liquidated over the term of the fund, which is typically 7 to 12 years.
 IMRF strategy for investing in real estate is to provide diversification, inflation protection, and income generation in the investment portfolio.
 The real estate portfolio's objective is to achieve a total return that exceeds the return of the National Council of Real Estate Investment Fiduciaries (NCREIF) gross of fees Open End Diversified Core Equity (ODCE) Index over a rolling three year period.
 The global real estate program invests capital in private and public real estate debt and equity markets in order to achieve the investment objectives.
-The role of public real estate is to provide diversification, inflation protection, inflation protection and return enhancement.
-Private market real estate investments will be diversified among various return strategies including core, value-add and opportunistic in U.S. and non-U.S. markets.
+The role of public real estate is to provide diversification, income, and liquidity.
+The role of private real estate is to provide diversification, inflation protection, and return enhancement.
+Private market real estate investments will be diversified among various return strategies including core, value-add, and opportunistic in U.S. and non-U.S. markets.

 Private Equity Funds.
 This type consists of private equity separate accounts with underlying partnerships, private equity fund of funds, direct limited partnership investments, and five hedge fund side pockets.
 The fair value of the investments in this type has been determined using the NAV per share (or equivalent) of the Funds' ownership interest in the partners' capital at the end of the period.
 These are based upon the fair value of the underlying investments.
 Private equity investments are not eligible for redemption.
 Distributions received as underlying investments within the fund are liquidated over the term of the partnership, which is typically 7 to 12 years.
 The hedge fund of funds is eligible for redemption at any time, subject to the redemption constraints of the underlying investments.
 IMRF's strategy for alternative investments is to diversify the Fund's assets and enhance investment portfolio return through long-term capital appreciation.
-Private Equity is one component of this portfolio investment asset class can encompass different and distinct asset categories within U.S. and non-U.S. markets.
+Private Equity is one component of this portfolio investment strategy.
+The alternatives investment portfolio's objective is to achieve an annualized return of 9%.
+The alternative investment asset class can encompass different and distinct asset categories within U.S. and non-U.S. markets.
 The investment objective is to generate long-term returns in a diversified manner.
 It generally consists of limited partnerships in which IMRF commits a fixed amount that the general partner will invest over several years.
-The partnership structure may cover periods of 10 years or more, as such the alternative asset class is not structured to provide short term cash flow for the Fund.
+The partnership structure may cover periods of 10 years or more.
+As such, the alternative asset class is not structured to provide short term cash flow for the Fund.